Marthe K. Brun received her doctorate in personalized treatment

 Causes of antibodies

-- In addition, we found that a genetic variant, the tissue type antigen HLA-DQ2, was associated with an increased risk, she says.
+– In addition, we found that a genetic variant, the tissue type antigen HLA-DQ2, was associated with increased risk, she says.

 Monitoring and adjustment provide better treatment

-- Monitoring the drug level in patients to adjust dosage can therefore be useful in patients treated with infliximab.
-This particularly applies to those who have risk factors for developing antibodies, explains Brun.
+“Monitoring drug levels in patients to adjust dosage may therefore be useful in patients treated with infliximab.
+This is especially true for those who have risk factors for developing antibodies,” explains Brun.

 From research to clinical practice

-PhD from REMEDY and Diakonhjemmet hospital
+PhD from REMEDY and Diakonhjemmet Hospital

 The way forward

-Brun is now resuming his specialization in rheumatology at Diakonhjemmet hospital after the interruption in connection with his doctoral work.
+Brun is now resuming his specialization in rheumatology at Diakonhjemmet Hospital after the interruption in connection with his doctoral work.

-- I want to contribute to patients having the best possible everyday life, and I enjoy clinical practice, says Brun.
-Clinical research and clinical practice go hand in hand in REMEDY and Diakonhjemmet hospital, so I envision myself also being able to continue with research, she says.
+“I want to contribute to ensuring that patients have the best possible everyday life, and I enjoy clinical practice,” says Brun.
+Clinical research and clinical practice go hand in hand at REMEDY and Diakonhjemmet Hospital, so I envision being able to continue with research as well,” she says.

 was "The overlap between axial spondyloarthritis and other inflammatory immune mediated diseases".

-Supervisors, committee and dissertation supervisor
+Supervisors, committee and dissertation director

 Supervisors: Silje Watterdal Syversen, Guro Løvik Goll, Espen A. Haavardsholm, Kristin Kaasen Jørgensen and Johanna E. Gehin